-Senior employment solicitor Catherine Wilson, who is Head of Employment and a Partner at Keebles LLP, outlines how to navigate a capability dismissal fairly with the correct processes in place.
+Senior employment solicitor Catherine Wilson, who is an Employment Partner at W Legal Limited and runs her own employment law and HR consultancy, outlines how to navigate a capability dismissal fairly with the correct processes in place.

 Many employers will unfortunately be familiar with employees who are underperforming in their roles or are continually absent with no apparent prospect of the situation improving.
 In other words, these employees may be incapable of performing their current role.
 This can put a significant strain on businesses, particularly in challenging economic times.